The Vermont Statutes Online

 (b) A covered entity or business associate shall not disclose protected health information unless the disclosure is permitted under the Health Insurance Portability and Accountability Act of 1996 (HIPAA).

-(3) The disclosure is ordered by a court of competent jurisdiction pursuant to federal law, Vermont law, or rules adopted by the Vermont Supreme Court.
-An order compelling disclosure under this subdivision shall include the court’s determination that good cause exists to require disclosure of the information related to legally protected health care activity.
+(B) The disclosure is ordered by a court of competent jurisdiction pursuant to federal law, Vermont law, or rules adopted by the Vermont Supreme Court.
+A State court order compelling disclosure under this subdivision (B) shall include the court’s determination that the information will not be used to impose criminal, civil, or administrative liability or professional disciplinary action on any individual based solely on the fact that the person sought, obtained, provided, or facilitated a legally protected health care activity.

-(4) The disclosure is to be made to a person designated by the covered entity or business associate and will be used solely in the defense of the covered entity or business associate against a claim that has been made, or there is a reasonable belief will be made, against the covered entity or business associate in a civil or criminal action; a proceeding preliminary to a civil or criminal action; or a probate, legislative, or administrative proceeding.
+(C) The disclosure is to be made to a business associate designated by the covered entity or the covered entity’s business associate and will be used solely in the defense of the covered entity or the covered entity’s business associate against a claim that has been made, or there is a reasonable belief will be made, against the covered entity or the covered entity’s business associate in a civil or criminal action; a proceeding preliminary to a civil or criminal action; or a probate, legislative, or administrative proceeding.